lee-jason/jasonjl.github.io/_drafts/2025-08-05-deployments-advice.md

 2. Its difficult to deploy/rollback your software.

 In a modern web based software engineering product we can assume that...
-1. Your software does not have safety implications
+1. Your software does not have safety implications (consider authorization)
 2. Its easy to deploy/rollback your software

 If the above are true, then why use even more precious time testing?
 Deploy and rollback quickly.
 Or Deploy and iterate quickly.